 Graduates of the Environmental Technician program are qualified to continue their education in the Technology program.
 You might also want to check out the Ecosystem Management, Fish and Wildlife Technician or another of our two-year diploma programs.
 In just two more semesters, you can obtain another Technician diploma, expand your career opportunities and graduate with a dual diploma.

-In addition, plan on spending about $750 in the first year and $525 in the second year for books, supplies and field schools.
+In addition to tuition and fees, plan on spending about $750 in the first year and $525 in the second year for books, supplies and field schools.

 Every attempt is made to ensure the accuracy of the information on our website and in our publications.
 The College reserves the right to modify or cancel any course, program, fee, timetable, or campus location at any time.